tale-toul/OCPonpremviaACM/README.md

 ![Mirror Registry Web Interface](images/image49.png)

+The mirror registry is ready to be used.

 ### Uninstalling the Mirror Registry

 To uninstall the mirror registry run a command like the following.

-The command is similar to the one used to install the mirror registry but in this case the quayHostname variable is not used and the quayStorage variable is replaced by quayRoot.
+The command is similar to the one used to install the mirror registry but in this case the **quayHostname** parameter is not used and the **quayStorage** parameter is replaced by **quayRoot**.

-This next command stops the systemd services, removes the services and deletes the directory specified with quayRoot, efectively deleting any mirrores packages in the host.
+The uninstall command stops the systemd services, removes the services and deletes the directory specified with quayRoot, efectively deleting any mirrores packages in the host.
 Removing the directory does not work if this is the root of a disk partition.
 ```
-<first env>$ ./mirror-registry uninstall -v --quayRoot /var/mirror-registry --targetHostname bastion-vhnwk.vhnwk.dynamic.opentlc.com --targetUsername root -k ~/.ssh/mirror-root
+<first env>$ ./mirror-registry uninstall -v --quayRoot /var/mirror-registry/data --targetHostname bastion-vhnwk.vhnwk.dynamic.opentlc.com --targetUsername root -k ~/.ssh/mirror-root
 ```

-If we don't want to remove the mirrored images, just leave out the quayRoot directory and answer no to the question asked when the command is run: "Are you sure want to delete quayRoot directory ~/quay-install and all storage data? [y/n]"
+If you don't want to remove the mirrored images, just leave out the quayRoot directory and answer **no** to the question: "Are you sure want to delete quayRoot directory ~/quay-install and all storage data? [y/n]"

 ### Mirroring Images

 Download the mirror-plugin and the oc CLI packages from the [Red Hat Hybrid Cloud Console Downloads page](https://console.redhat.com/openshift/downloads).
-These probably where downloaded preiously.

 Install the oc CLI and the oc-mirror plugin in the first environment:
 ```